DandyLyons/notes/content/Media DB/books/Redeeming Productivity (2022)/Redeeming Productivity (2022).md/Redeeming Productivity (2022).md

 - Organized environments enable God-glorifying productivity
 - Start with bedroom, morning routine space, and work area
 - Trust in God's orderly nature to guide productive efforts
-### Pillar 3 - The Content of Productivity: You Were Saved to Bear Fruit For God
+### Ch.
+5 Pillar 3 - The Content of Productivity: You Were Saved to Bear Fruit For God
 (01:33:04-02:01:12)

 #### Core Premise (01:33:04-01:33:52)